Provider Manifests

 release packaging and build the host-platform artifact by default.

-Platform-neutral packages, such as UI and declarative providers, produce a
+Platform-neutral packages, such as declarative providers and static-only app

 generic archive by default.
 Pass --platform for an explicit